Burnside High School: Structure

 The school is split into four divisions – North, South, West and Senior – the first three consisting of students from Years 9–12 and Senior division consisting of only Year 13 students.
-Each division has a guidance counsellor, three deans and a divisional principal and, in addition, Senior Division includes a careers advisor.
+Each division has a guidance counsellor, three deans and a divisional principal.
+In addition, Senior Division includes a careers advisor.
 The school has a Principal, Second Principal, Assistant Principal, 3 Divisional Principals, 12 deans and 13 Heads of Department.

 Allan Hunter was principal from 1969 to 1980, when he retired.
-The current acting principal is Andrea Griffin, who took over the role after Phil Holstein's resignation.
+The current principal is Scott Haines, taking over from acting principal Andrea Magson in 2023.

 Grounds and facilities

 Like most New Zealand state secondary schools built in the 1960s, the school is largely built to the Nelson Two-Storey plan.
 The Nelson Two-Storey is distinguished by its two-storey H-shaped classroom blocks, with stairwells at each end of the block and a large ground floor toilet and cloak area on one side.
-Burnside has five of these blocks: A, B, D, E and F blocks.
+Burnside has four of these blocks: A, B, D, and E blocks (and the demolished F block).
+Additionally, there were the now-demolitied I and J blocks, built in 2005.
+They were demolished because they failed to meet the earthquake code, causing the school to temporarily close.
+The earthquake-prone admin block was closed in November 2024, and reopened for use in 2025.